 Ukraine Country Report

 The continuing armed conflict in eastern Ukraine provides manpower and material for terrorist activity outside the conflict zone.
-IED attacks against government buildings, police offices, or poorly secured railway infrastructure are most likely in Kiev and in the Russian-speaking large cities in the south and east, such as Odessa and Kharkiv.
-As the majority of terrorist attacks are intended to cause damage to property, risks of injury and death from the attacks are mostly collateral.
-Risks of cyber-attacks, including against critical national infrastructure, such as energy grids, ports and airports, and mostly executed by cyber groups from or associated with Russia, are also currently elevated.
+IED attacks against government buildings, police offices, or railway infrastructure are most likely in Kiev and in the large cities in the south and east; attacks against military assets are likely across the country.
+As the majority of attacks are intended to damage the property, risks of injury and death are mostly collateral.
+Risks of cyber-attacks, including against critical national infrastructure, such as energy grids, ports and airports, mostly executed by groups associated with Russia are elevated ahead of the 2019 elections.

 Vaccinations required to enter the country